 Laguna Phuket has supported sea turtle conservation programs in Phuket province since 1994.
-Our efforts focus on raising funds and awareness in support of the Phuket Marine Biological Centre and the 3rd Area Naval Command, Royal Thai Navy, and their ongoing conservation and rehabilitation programs.
+Our efforts focus on raising funds and awareness in support of the Phuket Marine Biological Centre (PMBC) and the 3rd Area Naval Command, Royal Thai Navy, and their ongoing conservation and rehabilitation programs.

 This past year 40 turtles were released to the Andaman Ocean with the help of 200 participants.
-To-date, 2,105 turtles have been released and 4,500 people have participated in this program since 1994.
+1,000 pieces of microchip and 2,000 pieces of Inconel tag worth Baht 260,000 were given to PMBC for the on-going research on sea turtle conservation.
+To-date, 2,145 turtles have been released and 4,700 people have participated in this program since 1994.